 Caravans and motorhomes aren’t always blessed with a tremendous amount of space, so there’s no guarantee you’ll be sitting straight on with your television screen, particularly if you’re with the family and there are a few people viewing at once.
-Cheaper TFT screens will look awful from any angle other than head-on, so make sure you check the wider viewing angles when shopping for a caravan TV.
+Cheaper TFT screens will look awful from any angle other than head-on, so make sure you check the wider viewing angles when shopping for a 12V TV.

 Convenient to re-tune

 Any 12V TV for caravans and motorhomes should be easy to re-tune – a mobile TV is going to need tuning every time you move site, so auto-tuning functionality such as the Avtex AQT button will save you a huge amount of time and effort in the long run.
 These functions will tune, order and number your channels for you in just a couple of minutes, giving you time to make a brew before settling down in-front of the telly!